g3ngr33n/apparmor-profiles-hardened/apparmor.d/README.md

 ## Waterfox

-* Addon/Extension installation restricted, extensions cannot  be installed as long apparmor is enabled. *You can of course temporary disable apparmor for install your extensions*
+* Addon/Extension installation restricted, extensions cannot  be installed when apparmor is active
 * Downloads restricted
 * Html5 video restricted
 * Disable Webgl, Webrtc and other features harmful for the security.
 * Denied access to your gpu, memory usage and other hardware ressources of your machine